Suraj-787/sayan/README.md

 1. Get an API key from [Google AI Studio](https://makersuite.google.com/)
 2. Add your API key to the `.env.local` file

+## API Routes

+The application provides the following API routes:

+- **/api/chat** - POST endpoint for generating AI responses about schemes
+- **/api/seed** - POST endpoint for seeding the database (development only)

 ## License